isacmlee/song-recommender/README.md

 * StreamingHistory.csv was obtained through Spotify with a json drop.
 * SpotifyFeatures.csv was downloaded from kaggle. (https://tinyurl.com/y7mpts3e)

 StreamingHistory.csv has 66,203 rows and 4 columns (Artist, Date, msPlayed, trackName).
 SpotifyFeatures.csv contains 223,044 rows and 17 columns.
-Of these 17 columns, 14 are related to a song's feautures such as popularity, mode, key, and etc. (Read more about the features here: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) Moreover, each row represents an individual song.
+Of these 17 columns, 14 are related to a song's feautures such as popularity, mode, key, and etc.  Moreover, each row represents an individual song.

+### What are song features and why use them?
+All music in Spotify are given song features to describe the audio.
+For example, 1 in "acousticness" indicates a high level of confidence that the track is acoustic.
+If we wan't to find a good dancing song, the "danceability" feature with the value of 1 says that the song is perfect to dance to.
+With these values, we can explore to see if we prefer certain values more than others.
+What if we enjoy more acoustic music?
+Then, we would find more songs with lower values in acousticness.
+This is how we will recommend songs, by identifying features with the highest correlations to our favorite songs.

+(Read more about the features here: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)

 ### Objective
 In this project, I will build a song recommender based on my personal Spotify listening history and a Spotify song features dataset.
 To accomplish this, I will compare 3 classifier models: